On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Introduction

 \section{Introduction}

 Symmetrizations are among the most powerful tools in geometry and its applications.
-They are used to ``round off" a convex body after multiple applications while preserving some geometric quantity, such as volume, surface area or mean width.
+They are used to ``round off'' a convex body into a ball after multiple applications while preserving some geometric quantity, such as volume, surface area or mean width.
 For example, the Steiner symmetrization, which is chief among the various symmetrizations in convex geometry, is defined as follows.
-Given a convex body $K$ in $\R^n$ and a direction $u$ in the unit sphere $\Sp$ in $\R^n$, the \emph{Steiner symmetral} $S_u K$ of $K$ about the hyperplane $u^\perp$ is the convex body obtained by translating, in the direction $u$, each chord of $K$ parallel to $u$ so that it is bisected by $u^\perp$, and then taking the union of the translated chords.
-Hence by Cavalieri's principle, the Steiner symmetral $S_u K$ has the same volume as $K$.
-For any convex body $K$ in $\R^n$, there always exists a sequence of successive Steiner symmetrizations which transforms $K$ into a Euclidean ball with the same volume as $K$.
-This ball delivers the solution to some of the most important extremal problems in classical convex geometry, including the isoperimetric inequality, Brunn-Minkowski inequality and Blaschke-Santal\'o inequality.
+Given a convex body $K$ in $\R^n$ and a direction $u$ in the unit sphere $\Sp$ in $\R^n$, the \emph{Steiner symmetral} $S_u K$ of $K$ about the hyperplane $u^\perp$ is the convex body obtained by translating, in the direction $u$, each chord of $K$ parallel to $u$ so that it is bisected by $u^\perp$, and then taking the union of all of the translated chords.
+Note that by Cavalieri's principle, the Steiner symmetral $S_u K$ has the same volume as $K$.
+Moreover, for any convex body $K$ in $\R^n$, there always exists a sequence of successive Steiner symmetrizations which transforms $K$ into a Euclidean ball with the same volume as $K$.
+This ball provides the solution to some of the most important extremal problems in classical convex geometry, including the isoperimetric inequality, the Brunn--Minkowski inequality and the Blaschke--Santal\'o inequality.

 Another important symmetrization in convex geometry is the Minkowski symmetrization.
 Given a direction $u\in\Sp$, the \emph{Minkowski symmetral} $\tau_u K$ of a convex body $K$ in $\R^n$ about the hyperplane $H=u^\perp$ is defined by